 The sustainability and innovative power of our economy and our society depends on a strong educational system and the targeted development of the next generation of young professionals.
-To this end, Deutsche Post DHL launched a global partnership with Teach For All, a network of 35 independent partner organizations around the world which pursue the common goal of improving education, expanding educational opportunity and addressing the problem of educational inequity.
+To this end, Deutsche Post DHL Group launched a global partnership with Teach For All, a network of more than 35 independent partner organizations around the world which pursue the common goal of improving education, expanding educational opportunity and addressing the problem of educational inequity.

 Teach For All, committed to addressing the worldwide problem of educational inequity, is driven by the idea that every child, regardless of their parents’ socio-economic status, should have access to quality education.
 To this end, Teach For All partner organizations recruit and train exceptional university graduates and young professionals to serve as teachers ("teaching participants") for two years at a school in a high-need community.

 The Teach For All approach brings double benefits.
 While students improve their academic performance over the short/medium term, the teaching participants take on responsibility as agents of change, expand their horizons and build their leadership skills.

 Teach For All is confident that teaching participants, after completing the program, will remain active advocates for equal educational opportunity and help shape the future of education as professionals in education, the public sector, business or the non-profit world.
 Today, Teach For All has over 49,500 alumni, many of whom are in leadership positions or on track to become leaders in their fields.
 In the 9 years since it launched, Teach For All network partners have placed more than 75,000 teaching participants in teaching assignments around the world, who've reached more than 9 million students.

 Teach For America - New York, KIPP Academy